Student Financial Aid determines your offers from the information that you and your family supplied to the federal processor on the FAFSA.

 If you are planning to graduate from WMU and become a graduate student, you will need to notify the financial aid office in order to receive financial aid at the graduate level.
 You will no longer be eligible for federal, state and WMU grants.
 However, your annual loan limits will increase.

 Estimated cost of attendance

-Financial aid may be awarded up to the cost of attendance.
-If you receive awards, including outside scholarships, that exceed the COA, your awards may be adjusted or canceled.
+Financial aid may be offered up to the cost of attendance.
+If you receive offers, including outside scholarships, that exceed the COA, your offers may be adjusted or canceled.

 Your estimated cost may be increased to allow for additional school related expenses, such as: